NSS Dean’s Board of Advisors (2018-2019)

 With over 30 years of industry experience, Nelson has made a commitment to innovation and authenticity in his approach.
 His personal portfolio includes corporate designs that have been described as innovative and timeless.
 He encourages everyone at the firm to "Design Think", which can be described as the overall vision of our company: To provide business-drive design solutions with artistry and savvy.
 He understands how to make a good company.
 He invests in our people and has a strong interest in professional development in his role.
 His energetic personality and down to earth attitude weaves enthusiasm and transparency into all interactions, highlighting his passion for the company, our employees and clients.

-John Dietler is the Southern California Principal at SWCA Environmental Consultants, a national firm that provides comprehensive environmental planning, regulatory compliance, and natural and cultural resources management services.
+John Dietler is the vice president at SWCA Environmental Consultants, a national firm that provides comprehensive environmental planning, regulatory compliance, and natural and cultural resources management services.
 In this role, he provides strategic direction and leadership in the region's financial performance, business and client development, staff management, and in maintaining the firm’s reputation for high-quality scientific and technical consulting.

 Dr. Dietler has over twenty years of experience conducting archaeological research in academic and applied settings.
 His research interests are broad, and he has published on the intersections of craft production and the origins of political complexity in prehistory, technological innovation at the dawn of the Industrial Revolution, and Victorian mortuary practices.
 His projects have received awards from the California Preservation Foundation, the Los Angeles Conservancy, and the City of San Gabriel